wonderkiln/angular-blog/README.md

 2. Then run ```grunt``` to confirm everything builds correctly.
 For Unit Test failures; you can add an optional ```-f``` to force.
 3. Then run ```grunt serve``` to see everything run!
 4. That's it :)

+## Configuration Details
+In order to have the site operate expectedly environment variables are used.
+These are defined in `server > config > environment`.
+You can set local environment variables for testing by creating a 'local.env.js' file within the `server > config` directory; a sample is available for reference!

+On every environment the following ENV_VARS must be set...
+- S3_FOLDER
+- S3_BUCKET
+- S3_KEY
+- S3_SECRET
+- NODE_ENV (must be 'production' outside of local testing)

+## Website Assets
+All website assets are stored within Amazon S3.
+We use **camelCasing** for all assets currently.